 After all, the goal of fiction writing is to transport us to another land.
 Let's take a look at a list of descriptive words: adjectives, adverbs, and gerunds.
 They're some of the most powerful tools in the toolkit.

 What's the most popular descriptor in the English language?
 The adjective.
 Adjectives modify nouns and pronouns.
 It's how we know the woman was gorgeous or the sunset was glittering.
-(However, it's worth noting that while all adjectives are descriptive words, but not all descriptive words are adjectives.
+(However, it's worth noting that while all adjectives are descriptive words, not all descriptive words are adjectives.)

 The best way to expand our adjectival knowledge is to pick up a book and read.
 In the meantime, let's prime the pump with this list of adjectives:

 While adjectives provide further description for nouns, adverbs add on to verbs.
 Adverbs take things up a notch, though.
 They can also modify other adverbs, as well as adjectives.
 Adverbs can be used to describe concepts such time, place, circumstance, manner, or degree.
 Pretty impressive right?

 Even though these modifiers are multi-faceted, it's wise to use them with caution.
 Writing that's doused in too many adverbs (or adjectives) is quickly earmarked as amateur.

 That's why it's important to build an arsenal of adjectives and adverbs.
 With that kind of knowledge, you'll be able to pick the right one at the right time.

-As you scroll through our examples, you'll notice that they all end in -ly, but remember that a few adverbs, like "almost" or "seldom," do not share this ending.
+As you scroll through the list, you'll notice that the adverbs all end in -ly, but remember that there are adverbs, like "almost" or "seldom," that do not share this ending.
 Ready to dive in?